jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

    :reloadable:
    :overridable:

-   Specifies how long Traffic Server keeps connections to origin servers open for a subsequent transfer of data after a transaction ends.
-A value of ``0`` will disable the no activity timeout.
+   Specifies how long |TS| keeps connections to origin servers open for a subsequent transfer of data after a transaction ends.
+A value of ``0`` will set `proxy.config.net.default_inactivity_timeout` as the timeout.

    See :ref:`admin-performance-timeouts` for more discussion on |TS| timeouts.